hydego17/myredddit/README.md

+# MyRedddit REST API

-# Awesome Project Build with TypeORM
+## Awesome Project Build with TypeORM

 Steps to run this project: